+Norfolk School Board FY2020-2021

-Norfolk School Board
+The seven members of the Norfolk Public Schools School Board are elected on a staggered four-year term.

-FY2020-2021

 The School Board members annually elect a Chair and Vice Chair from among the seven members.
 School Board members serve under oath of office and must reside in the City of Norfolk.
 The School Board sets policies and approves the operating budget that is necessary to implement educational programs for Norfolk Public Schools.
 The group is responsible for setting guidelines that ensure the proper administration of the educational programs of Norfolk Public Schools and for reporting a statement of finances to the City Council, the Director of Finance, and to the City Manager.
 The Board approves the hiring of a staff to administer and carry out the Board's current policies.